 Guest post by Anais John

-In case you didn’t know, historical events, legends, important figures, religion, and even advertisements form the basis of many expressions used today.
+In case you didn’t know, historical events, legends, important figures, religion, and even advertisements form the basis of many expressions and colloquialisms used today.
 Here are the origins of some of the most interesting idioms!

 Bite the bullet

 Origin: In the olden days, when doctors were short on anesthesia or time during a battle, they would ask the patient to bite down on a bullet to distract from the pain.
 The first recorded use of the phrase was in 1891 in The Light that Failed.

 Meaning: To break off a conflict or commence a friendship.

 Origin: Back when road transportation was not developed, ships would be the only transportation and means of trade.
 At times, the ships would get stuck during the winter because of ice formation.
 The receiving country would send small ships to “break the ice” to clear a way for the trade ships.
 This gesture showed affiliation and understanding between two territories.

 Meaning: To impress someone with flattery